 - they may meet their child’s teacher by appointment at any other time to discuss particular concerns.

 FORMAL SUMMATIVE ASSESSMENT is carried out at the end of the National Curriculum Key Stage 1 through the use of tests and teacher assessment.
 At the end of Key Stage 2 Year 6 pupils will be assessed using statutory tests and given a scaled, standardised score.
 This procedure is moderated by the LA.

 - results of individual pupil’s assessments are made available to the parents concerned.

-- the overall statistical profile (but not individual results) is made available to parents of children in Key Stage 1, Governors, the Local Authority and the Department for Education.
+- the overall statistical profile (but not individual results) is made available to parents of children in Year 2 and Year 6, Governors, the Local Authority and the Department for Education.
 (National Government)

 8. Strategies for the use of resources

 CLASSROOM RESOURCES are the responsibility of classroom teachers who ensure that:-

 - there is a range of appropriate, accessible and labelled resources available, from which pupils can select materials suitable to the task in hand.